 Risks of Mixing Flexeril With Alcohol

 The combination of Flexeril and alcohol can lead to severe problems in the central nervous system, the consequences of which can be fatal.
 Mixing Flexeril and alcohol is especially dangerous because both of these substances are CNS depressants.
-That means that both Flexeril and alcohol reduce activity in the body.

 One of the most vital bodily processes that these two drugs can impact is respiration.
 When used alone in excess, alcohol itself can slow respiration to perilous levels (alcohol poisoning), and Flexeril abuse can also lead to dangerously slow breathing.
 When Flexeril and alcohol are combined, however, the effects of each other can compound and increase the risk of severely depressed respiration even further.

 Alcohol use can also increase the side effects of cyclobenzaprine, including dizziness, difficulty concentration, and drowsiness.
 As a result, persons who use both substances in conjunction may be more likely to injure themselves or others.
 As such, it is strongly advised that a person abstains from alcohol while they are being treated with Flexeril.